 - You are frustrated by how infrequently you find yourself “in the zone”

-If any of those sound like you, you might be suffering from Professional Attention Deficit Disorder (PADD).
+If any of those sounds like you, you might be suffering from Professional Attention Deficit Disorder (PADD).
 The good news is that it is curable!

 Here are 6 things you can do today to mitigate PADD’s impact on your life: